9 min lectura mínima

 Swap out your existing SIM, which means losing access to your home number.

-If that sounds like a hassle, it's because it is.
+If that sounds like a hassle, it’s because it is.
 Getting an eSIM for Taiwan is a smarter move.
-Your connection kicks in the moment you land with no extra steps.
-So, if convenience is your priority, skip the traditional SIM card and go straight for an eSIM.
+Your connection kicks in the moment you arrive with no extra steps.
+If convenience is your priority, skip the traditional SIM card and go straight for an eSIM.

 If you still prefer a physical Taiwan SIM card, here are the top providers.